 Urgent!
 Captive wild horses and burros need shelter now as extreme winter weather hits!
+STOP the abuse!
+It's killing them.

-Now the mustangs and burros will face another year of freezing winds, snow, icy rain, with only the muck (manure & urine) to lie down in--no shelter!
 Our living treasures will continue to suffer. . .
 The feds are at the epicenter of this scandalous roundup and removal attack against America's wild horses & burros.
 This cruelty in captivity must stop now!

 In the summer, the majority of captive wild horses are at risk of heat stroke and death because there is no shade during the hot summer months at Palomino Valley Center (Reno), Rock Springs (Wyoming) and other BLM holding facilities in the U.S.A.